-The thesis is a minimum of 40 pages and a maximum of 50 pages, not including the front matter and references pages (there are no appendices in a traditional thesis).
+The thesis is a minimum of 40 pages and a maximum of 50 pages, not including the front matter, reference pages, and appendices.
 A production thesis is a minimum of 35 pages and a maximum of 45 pages, not including the front matter, references pages, and appendices.